 Dandelion (Taraxacum Agg.)

-This bright yellow plant is well known, easily recognisable by many people and can grow almost anywhere, including in lawns, wasteland, roadsides and grassy areas.
-The pretty seed heads are often a favourite with children for blowing and making wishes.
+This bright yellow plant is well known, easily recognizable by many people, and can grow almost anywhere!
+You can find them in lawns, wastelands, roadsides, and grassy areas.
+The pretty seed heads are often a favorite with children for blowing and making wishes.

 Uses in Food Preparation

-Dandelion flowers can also be made into an herbal tea, jams, jellies and a delicious substitute for honey.
+Dandelion flowers can also be made into herbal teas, jams, jellies, and is a delicious substitute for honey.
 Traditionally they are also used to make dandelion wine.
 The roots of this plant are very bitter but can be dried in a low oven and then roasted and ground.
 The resulting grounds can be used like coffee.
-The leaves and flowers of dandelion are also often a favourite with animals such as rabbits, guinea pigs and tortoises.
+The leaves and flowers of dandelion are often a favorite with animals such as rabbits, guinea pigs, and tortoises.